Medical Assistant vs. Phlebotomist: Salary, Responsibilities, & More

 Certification Requirements Complete an accredited program and pass an exam Complete an accredited program, show documentation of vein and capillary sticks, and pass an exam

-If you're interested in becoming a medical assistant or phlebotomist, check out our 4-Month Online Medical Assistant Program or our 4-Week Phlebotomy Program.
-Not only do we help you learn the necessary skills to succeed and get your certification, we also help you find a job after graduation.
+If you're interested in becoming a medical assistant, check out our 4-Month Online Medical Assistant Program.
+Not only do we help you learn the necessary skills to succeed and get your certification, we also offer support to help you fid a job after graduation.

 Medical Assistant Overview